WorkSafeBC

-The Workers' Compensation Board of British Columbia, operating as WorkSafeBC, is a statutory agency that came into existence in 1917, after the provincial legislature put into force legislation passed in 1902.
+The Workers' Compensation Board of British Columbia, operating as WorkSafeBC, is a statutory agency that was made in 1917, after the provincial legislature put into force legislation passed in 1902.
 This legislation is known as the Workers Compensation Act.

 WorkSafeBC's mandate includes prevention of occupational injury and occupational disease, which WorkSafeBC accomplishes through education, consultation, and enforcement.
-It carries out workplace inspections and investigates serious incidents such as fatalities.
+It carries out workplace inspections and investigates serious incidents, such as fatalities.
 The Workers Compensation Act assigns the authority to make the Occupational Health and Safety Regulation of British Columbia.